Harshitk-cp/QuantumAssessment/README.md

 -> Bindable Adapter for recycler view
 -> Nested Recycler view for showing all sort of news at once -> Data Binding for clean code

+(couldn't implement some funcitonality such as google sign in and search in feed due to offline classes and exams next week).